aroc110/Turvey-Cavalcanti-2024/README.md

 - statsmodel
 - scikit-bio

-Additionally, you need the executables for Blast and MAFFT in the path.
-You can install both Blast and MAFFT from bioconda.
+Additionally, you need the executables for Blast, MAFFT and DSSP in the path.
+You can install these from bioconda.

 **FILES:**